ckoval7/df-aggregator/README.md

     - Post processing math is done against the entire database.

 ### Optional Inputs:
+-  -r FILE, --receivers=FILE
+    - List of receiver URLs
+    - Do not include quotes.
+Each receiver should be on a new line.

 -  -g FILE, --geofile=FILE
     - GeoJSON Output File
     - Conventional file extension: .geojson